linux-remote/linux-remote/README.md

 Configured with SSL certificate, your connection ( https and wss ) is secure.
 And you don't need verifying the Host Key first time like SSH.

 If you don't have an SSL certificate,
-You can use [ssl-self-signed](https://github.com/linux-remote/ssl-self-signed) to generate a new one.
+You can use [ssl-self-signed](https://github.com/linux-remote/ssl-self-signed) to generate a new one ( supports IP ).

-It supports IP.
-You can finish its [demo](https://github.com/linux-remote/ssl-self-signed#demo), and then visit https://149.129.62.26:3003

 ## Donate
 [patreon](https://www.patreon.com/hezedu): Du Wei is creating linux-remote